jshook/perfscripts/analyzer/analysis_method.md

 A README.md file needs to be created to describe the project, it's key features, and a basic example on how to run it.
 The APLv2 needs to be added to this directory.

-## Custom Ranking

-The scoring function should be customizable and composable from a command line option.
-The scoring function is a typical `maximal value` function, where higher is better.

-### Ranking Function Configuration

-The ranking function consists of the product of several components.
-Each component is based on a specific metric available, a mapping function to convert it into "positive inflective" form, a normalizing function to bring metrics into a normalized scale, and possible threshold values.
-Key scenarios to support include:
-* selecting latency quantiles and thresholds
-* choosing how much throughput, op rate, or latency matters relative to each other
-* Identifying conditions which are "no go" or which, when triggered, cause a massive reduction in value.
-* Choosing roll-off or easing shapes for thresholds or conditions.

-The ranking function logic should be implemented in a well-encapsulated way with very thorough unit tests and examples.

-The default ranking functions should be contained in ranking-functions.json.
-This file should contain multiple ranking functions, not just a flat single ranking function.
-The default ranking function should just be named "default", and be selected by default when the user does not provide another, with the --ranking-function option.
-There should be a comprehensive ranking function in the ranking-functions.json file which uses all possible metrics and function options for the purpose of illustration.